OpenLiberty/ci.docker/SECURITY.md

  * Providers usually require the use of HTTPS.
 Specify `ARG TLS=true` in your Dockerfile.

- * To automatically trust certificates from well known identity providers, specify  `ENV SEC_TLS_TRUSTDEFAULTCERTS=true` in your Dockerfile.

- * To automatically trust certificates issued by the Kubernetes cluster, specify `ENV SEC_IMPORT_K8S_CERTS=true` in your Dockerfile.

  * Your Dockerfile must call configure.sh for these to take effect.

 ### Configuration needed at image build time or at container deploy time:

+ * To automatically trust certificates from well known identity providers, specify  `ENV SEC_TLS_TRUSTDEFAULTCERTS=true`.

+ * To automatically trust certificates issued by the Kubernetes cluster, specify `ENV SEC_IMPORT_K8S_CERTS=true`.

-Each provider needs some additional configuration to be functional -  a client Id, client secret and sometimes more.
+Each Single Sign-On provider needs some additional configuration to be functional -  a client Id, client secret and sometimes more.
 These variables can be supplied in several ways:
   * At build time, they can be variables in a server.xml file (`<variable name="foo" value="bar" />`).
   * At build time, they can be ENV variables in the Dockerfile, this is less secure (`ENV name=value`).
   * They can be passed as environment variables to the Docker container when it is deployed.